data-apis/scipy-2023-presentation/paper.rst

 often borrowed concepts from, or entirely copied, the APIs of older libraries, such as NumPy, and then modified and evolved those APIs to address new needs and use cases.
-Although the communities of each library individually discussed interchange and interoperability, no general coordination existed among libraries to avoid further fragmentation and to arrive at a common set of API standards until the founding of the Consortium.
+Although the communities of each library individually discussed interchange and interoperability, no general coordination arose among libraries to avoid further fragmentation and to arrive at a common set of API standards until the founding of the Consortium.

 The genesis for the Consortium grew out of many conversations among maintainers during 2019-2020.
 During those conversations, it quickly became clear that any